Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

 #### Masking

-A "masked Series" is a collection of indexes:boolean-values, which can be later used to filter-out elements from another Series, based on the falsy evaluated values for each index in the former.
+A Series mask is a Series as a collection of indexes:boolean-values, which can be later used to filter-out elements from another Series, based on the falsy evaluated values for each index in the former.

-Performing a comparison on a Series creates a masked one of same length, with indexes from the original array along with `true` or `false` results originating from the **element-wise** comparisons from your original comparison expression.
+Performing a comparison on a Series creates a mask of same shape, with indexes from the original array along with `true` or `false` results originating from the **element-wise** comparisons from your original comparison expression.

 ```python